Project credentials

 Common QuestionsWhat is Sequant?

-A CLI tool that adds structured workflows to Claude Code.
-It orchestrates your AI coding sessions through defined phases — spec, exec, test, qa — with automated quality gates.
-Think of it as a workflow engine between your GitHub issues and Claude Code.
+A CLI tool that adds structured workflows to AI coding agents.
+It orchestrates your sessions through defined phases — spec, exec, test, qa — with automated quality gates.
+Think of it as a workflow engine between your GitHub issues and your AI agent of choice.

 How is this different from using Claude Code directly?